theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

     grep -B1 -A2 -h NNNNNNNNNN *.fastq | grep -v '^--'

-Transferring Data Between your Local Machine and Katana (there and back again)
+Transferring Data Between your Local Machine and Wolfpack (there and back again)
 ----------------------------------------------------------------------

 ### Uploading Data to your Virtual Machine with scp